-In my opinion, if you feel threatened and fear for your safety or the safety of your family then it’s time to consider calling the police.
+In my opinion, if you feel threatened and fear for your safety or the safety of your family, then it’s time to consider calling the police.

 “I don’t feel safe here.
 My son is out of control.”

 No one should feel threatened in their own home.
-There is no excuse for abuse and you should not tolerate abuse of any kind.
+There is no excuse for abuse, and you should not tolerate abuse of any kind.

 Keep the focus on your child’s behavior.
 The behavior needs to change before anything.
 There will be time to discuss feelings once his behavior improves.

 The truth is, some kids want to appear out of control whether or not they are.
-Don’t forget, acting–out people get more control by looking like they’re losing control.
+Don’t forget, acting–out people get more power by looking like they’re losing control.
 They control you by acting out of control.

 If you think you have to accept this type of hostile, defiant, or angry attitude to be loved by your child, that’s called co-dependency.
 In a co-dependent relationship, you have to fulfill a certain role to be loved.
 That’s one of its main definitions.
-The co-dependent spouse of an alcoholic reasons “You’ll love me as long as I make excuses for your alcoholism.”
+The co-dependent spouse of an alcoholic reasons, “You’ll love me as long as I make excuses for your alcoholism.”

 With parents of a defiant child, it’s “You’ll love me as long as I put up with your garbage attitude and leave you alone.”